grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 **Chapter 6: Storyguiding.**

 **Chapter 6: Adversaries.** Second only to the splats chapter, the adversaries define urban fantasy games.

+It's dense, but only because it tries to cover so much ground, and the content we have is a little shallow.
+There's lots going on, but it feels like there is no unifying whole.
+The initial editions of the _World of Darkness_ games were a little sparse, but they were punchy, thematic and got the point. _Curseborne_ is lacking here.

 But there is no core conflict here!
 Merely a lot of smaller ones, that don't seem to represent any significant threat to the splats.